NessJade96/20-React-Portfolio/README.md

 To use this at home, in your terminal run the following commands to invoke the application:
 `npm i` to install packages,
 then `npm run start` starts the live server.
+To make changes to the live site `npm run deploy`.

 ## User Story